jnidzwetzki/bboxdb/docs/_posts/2016-12-12-zookeeper.md

 * clustername - is a freely selectable name for the cluster.
 * node/active - the directory for active group memberships.
 * instancename - the name of the running BBoxDB instance in the format ip:port.
-The value of the node is the state of the node (readonly|readwrite).
+The value of the node is the state of the node.
+Allowed values are 'readonly' and 'readwrite'.

 For example: /mycluster/nodes/active/192.168.1.1:5050[readonly]